Comprehensive Ophthalmology

 Macular Degeneration

 Age-related macular degeneration (AMD) is a deterioration of a small part of the retina called the macula.
 The macula is responsible for your central vision, helping you see fine details of objects in front of you, near or far.
-AMD is common in older people as part of the body’s natural aging process.
+Ask our doctors about ways to slow down or stop the progression of AMD.

 Pterygium

-Pterygium (surfer’s eye) is a growth that starts on the clear tissue of the eye that can spread to the cornea.
-More common in people who spend a lot of time in the sun, It may cause irritation and possible affect vision.
+A Pterygium (surfer’s eye) is a growth that starts on the clear tissue of the eye (conjunctiva) and spreads over the cornea, the crystal clear window of the eye that covers the colored part of the eye (iris).
+It is more common in people who spend a lot of time in the sun.
+It may cause irritation and possibly affect vision.
+Pterygiums can be surgically removed.

 Keratoconus

-Keratoconus is a condition where the clear tissue on the front of the eye (cornea) is weakened or thinning causing it to bulge outward.
-Symptoms typically occur during a person’s teen years and include blurred vision and sensitivity to light and glare.
-Vision can be corrected with specialty contact lenses early on.
-Advanced cases may require a cornea transplant.
+Keratoconus is a condition where the clear tissue on the front of the eye (cornea) is weakened or thinning causing it to progressively bulge outward.
+Symptoms typically occur during a person’s teen years and include blurred vision.
+It is typically not correctable with glasses, requiring specialty contact lenses, or in severe cases if left untreated, a corneal transplant.
+Collagen Cross Linking is a procedure that should be performed ASAP to stop or slow down the progression of Keratoconus.

 Other Conditions